 LTES has one mode of taking data.
 It continuously collects interferograms (every 0.5, 1.0, or 2.0 sec) and transfers them to the spacecraft for storage before downlink.
 The instrument will start collecting data one day before closest approach, which is before the target fills the instrument's field of view.
 The data collection will continue until one day after closest approach.
 The instrument regularly interleaves observations of an internal calibration mirror while taking science data.

 The LTES instrument will measure the radiance of each Trojan asteroid at four locations at different local times of day with the additional requirement that one observation measures a location within 30 of the sub-solar point and another measures the un-illuminated surface (Figure 2-1).
 This observation is conducted by scanning the LTES FOV across the asteroid.
-The measurements are converted into temperatures by fitting one or more blackbody curves (for known temperatures) to the measured radiance.
+The measurements are converted into temperatures by fitting one or more blackbody curves (for known temperatures) to the measured calibrated radiance.
 These temperatures are inputs to models of thermal inertia, which are used to infer regolith properties.

 Figure 2-1 LTES scan of a Trojan asteroid.
 To observe different local times of day, Lucy will use the IPP to scan the LTES instrument across the Trojan asteroid.
 The scan will start on the dark limb of the Trojan asteroid and progress across the lit hemisphere.
 For each of the Lucy Trojan targets, there is a time when the LTES field of view is smaller than the unilluminated region allowing a measure of the night side of the Trojan asteroid.
 There is a pointing uncertainty of 1/8 of the Trojan's diameter and that is accounted for when planning the timing of the scan.